grosser/parallel_tests/Readme.md

 Cucumber: FailuresLogger
 -----------------------

-This logger logs failed cucumber scenarios to the specified file.
+Log failed cucumber scenarios to the specified file.
 The filename can be passed to cucumber, prefixed with '@' to rerun failures.

 Usage: